 Syrah/Shiraz … tomayto/tomahto.
 What’s the deal with the name?
 Both names reference the same dark-skinned grape varietal that grows in many countries around the world.
-In the old world (France and Europe) along with many new world regions, the name used is Syrah.
+In the Old World (France and Europe) along with many new world regions, the name used is Syrah.
 In Australia, they call it Shiraz.

 While the regionality of the name generally holds true, it can also indicate the style of the wine.
-Syrah means elegance, tannin, and subtle fruit found in French (old world) style Syrah.
+Syrah means elegance, tannin, and subtle fruit found in French (Old World) style Syrah.
 While Shiraz references the fruit-forward, less tannic wine styles typical in Australian Shiraz.

 Syrah and Shiraz Top Regions

 Syrah is grown around the world just as the other noble grapes.
 Here are the largest producing countries for Syrah and Shiraz.
-The first 4 regions produce Syrah as a single grape varietal and the last 3 produce it as a blend.

 - France: Rhône Valley (named: Côte-Rôtie, Crozes-Hermitage, and Hermitage)